qiufengyu21/DevOps-CM_Build/Checkbox.md

 	5. Copy nginx setup files from repo

 		We need to setup Nginx server to host our NodeJS application.
-So for that we copy {{ repo location}}/checkbox.io/local-conf/nginx.conf file from our repo to /etc/nginx/nginx.conf location.
+So for that we copy `{{ repo location}}/checkbox.io/local-conf/nginx.conf` file from our repo to `/etc/nginx/nginx.conf` location.
 We also need to give address of our node application in this file.
 So we make that modifications.
 We also need to add our server in available site's list.
-So to achieve this we copy {{ repo location}}/checkbox.io/local-conf/default file from our repo to /etc/nginx/sites-available/default location.
+So to achieve this we copy `{{ repo_location}}/checkbox.io/local-conf/default` file from our repo to `/etc/nginx/sites-available/default` location.
 In this file we need to give the path of HTML files which Nginx needs to render.
 So we make those modifications as well.
+Here `repo_location` is the location where we cloned the checkbox.io repo.

 	6. Run NPM Install